planetarydev/json-sql-builder/README.md

 # Release notes

+### 1.0.17+18 Bugfixing, Update docs
+- Parameterized queries for PostgreSQL using $create operator.
+The params will now safely escaped by pg-format because PostgreSQL does not support parameters on CREATE statements.

 ### 1.0.16 Add `CREATE VIEW` Support with new operators and helpers
 - ANSI using `$create: { $view: 'myView', $select: {...} }`